Lochy2000/MineSweeper-test/README.md

 ## Bugs

 - Main bug was due to the adding of colorama to the game board.
 This caused a spacing issue on the board due to the colour codes not being taken into account when calculating the column widths.
 The issue was in the def __str__(self).
-The solution ended up using strip_color to remove color codes and calculate the maximum width for each column based on the actual content.
+The solution was to create a function called strip_color to remove color codes and calculate the maximum width for each column based on the actual content.
+Which could then be called in the __Str(self)__ function to stop the gameboard width increasing.

 ![image](https://github.com/user-attachments/assets/3bc1e70b-bc36-4c53-b6e5-f90507bb1207)